streathamchess/streathamchess.github.io/about/venues.md

 Café at St. Thomas Church, corner of Telford Avenue and Salford Road.
 Map [here](https://goo.gl/maps/gsXxZaSgvgWwby2n9).
 It is a short 10-minute walk from Streatham Hill Station, and slightly more from Balham tube.
-It is on several bus routes north and south along Streatham High Road/Hill (including from Brixton tube a 15-minute ride).
+It is also near several bus routes running north and south along Streatham High Road/Hill (including from Brixton tube a 15-minute ride).
 There is free on-street parking adjacent.
 Away matches are at various clubs to which our regulars are usually able to offer lifts.

+The club is also
-We are also affiliated to the Surrey County Chess Association which offers a route into county-wide competitions and inter-county match chess.
+affiliated to the Surrey County Chess Association which offers members opporunites to play in inter-county matches.

 The club usually holds a small number of internal competitions over the course of the year.
-They may be in rapid or blitz formats open to members and friends of the club.
+They are typical in rapid or blitz formats and open to members and friends of the club.

 <div class="clearfix"></div>

 ### Online Chess

-If you also like to play from the comfort of your own screen we currently offer places in our teams in the online 4NCL.
-Time will tell whether this format will remain viable as face-to-face chess is re-established after the enforced Lockdown break in 2021.
+If you like to play from the comfort of your own screen we also offer places in our teams in the online 4 Nations Chess League (4NCL).
+Games are played on the Lichess platform, and matches take place on Tuesday evenings, starting at 7:30pm.
+The time control is 45 minutes with a 15 second increment after each move, so games typically last a couple of hours or less.

 <a name="whitelion"></a>